raspberrypi/documentation/glossary.md

 - **Device Tree Blob (DTB)** - A binary file containing a device tree, the result of compiling DTS files.
 - **dt-blob.bin** - A binary file containing initial GPIO configuration read by the firmware at boot time.
 Despite the confusing name, this is _not_ Device Tree (although it is compiled by the Device Tree tools).
 - **DVI** - Digital Visual Interface.
 A video interface for connecting a source device to a monitor or display.
 Electrically compatible with HDMI so a simple adapter can convert from one to the other (excluding audio which DVI does not support). https://en.wikipedia.org/wiki/Digital_Visual_Interface
+- **Firmware** - Software that runs on a particular hardware device, for example a wireless chip or dongle.
+Distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup.
+On the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
 - **GPIO** - General Purpose Input/Output, the programmable pins on the Raspberry Pi
 - **GPU** - Graphical Processing Unit.
 A hardware device for handling graphical (and related) tasks at high speed.
 The GPU on the Raspberry Pi's is called the Videocore4 (VC4) and is built in to the SoC.
 - **HDMI** - High definition Multimedia Interface, a standard for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device. https://en.wikipedia.org/wiki/HDMI
 - **HDCP** - An optional encryption mechanism used for HDMI or DVI transmission. https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection
 - **HVS** - Hardware Video Scaler.
-A hardware block in the VC4 GPU on all Raspberry Pi models used for manipulatinga and displaying bitmaps.
+A hardware block in the VC4 GPU on all Raspberry Pi models used for manipulating and displaying bitmaps.
 - **I<sup>2</sup>C** - Inter-Integrated Circuit (pronounced I-squared-C) an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication. https://en.wikipedia.org/wiki/I%C2%B2C
 - **I<sup>2</sup>S** - An electrical serial bus interface standard used for connecting digital audio devices together. https://en.wikipedia.org/wiki/I%C2%B2S
 - **ISP** - Imaging System Pipeline.
 A set of hardware (and sometimes software) stages that process images from a camera in to a high quality result.
 The Raspberry Pi has an inbuilt hardware ISP that processes images captured from the camera attached to the CSI port.
 - **LED** - Light-Emitting Diode, a semiconductor device that produces light from electricity
+- **Linux** - The main operating system used on the Raspberry Pi.
+The particular distribution used is customised for the Raspberry Pi range and is called Raspbian.
+Third parties have also produced their own distributions.
 - **MSD** - Amoungst other things, a Mass Storage Device such as an SD card or hard disk drive.
 - **NAND** - A NAND gate is a logic gate, specifically an inverted AND gate. https://en.wikipedia.org/wiki/NAND_gate.
 Can also refer to a type of flash memory that uses NAND logic.
 - **OTP** - One Time Programmable.
 A type of memory that can only be programmed one, and retains the programmed data after power off.
-Can be used for serial numbers etc.
+Used for serial numbers etc.
 - **Overlay** - A boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user.
 See https://www.raspberrypi.org/documentation/configuration/device-tree.md for more details, or run `dtoverlay -a` for a list of available overlays.
 - **raspi-config** - A command line tool for configuring Raspbian's operating system features.
 See the [Official Documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
 - **raspivid, raspistill, raspiyuv, raspividyuv** - A set of applications to run the Raspberry Pi camera in various modes.
 See the [Official Documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)